 Ideally, you eat it warm not hot straight from the oven.
 Trust me, it will taste better that way!
 Even though I think it’s perfect with this young wine called Federweisser, you can drink anything you like with it.
 If you enjoy wine but can’t get this still-fermenting wine, you could serve either a Riesling-style wine with it or a rose wine.

 To make this a meal, I suggest making a green salad of butter lettuce with a mild dressing.
 This would also be the traditional way you would find this in Germany.

 These are the traditional ingredients:

 - onions: I recommend regular white onions, not sweet onions.
 As they are the main ingredient here, make sure to buy high-quality onions

 - eggs: these will help the pie to set.
 I always recommend you use the best ingredients you can afford.
-Therefore, we love using organic pasteure-raised eggs
+Therefore, we love using organic pasture-raised eggs

 - bacon: bacon adds a bit of a bite and a nice saltiness to the onion pie.
-We love bacon from pasteure-raised pigs but any bacon will work here
+We love bacon from pasture-raised pigs but any bacon will work here

 - sour cream: the addition of sour cream counters the sweetness of the onions and gives it a more complex taste

 - Dijon mustard: while not being entirely traditional, I love adding a teaspoon of Dijon mustard.
 It adds just enough of a kick to this dish that I really miss in recipes that don’t use mustard